 This wasn't a little traffic; it was bumper to bumper, reminiscent of the 495 Beltway around Washington, DC traffic.

 But, hopefully, it is temporary–the result of a construction project south of Kuta that is ultimately aimed at reducing congestion on the main highway.

 Upon arrival at the Kokonut Suites, we were greeted by the friendly staff with fresh coconut water and lots of smiles.

 Almost immediately, we hopped back in our vans and drove south, past the airport, to Uluwatu Temple.

 Uluwatu, as I learned in 2008, is a popular place to go and watch the sunset.
-Due to more traffic on the way south, we got there just as the sun dipped below the clouds on the horizon.
+We arrived just as the sun dipped below the clouds on the horizon.

 Unlike my first visit to the temple complex, I didn't witness a monkey steal anyone's hat, it didn't start to rain, and I had the chance to attend an exciting Kecak dance performance.

-We slipped into the show after it was already underway, and thus were seated on the ground, right behind the performers.
+We slipped into the show and were seated on the ground behind the performers.